CS222-UIUC/course-project-team46/README.md

 YumRev is a full-stack web application consisting of a front-end client built using React and Material-UI and a back-end server responsible for handling data and user authentication. we used the MUI component library to make our each component concise and save us much work.

-The SQLite database has tables for data managenment in order for users to browse a list of restaurants, view details of each restaurant, rate and comment on their experiences, and get personalized recommendations based on user preferences and ratings.
+The database has tables for data managenment in order for users to browse a list of restaurants, view details of each restaurant, rate and comment on their experiences, and get personalized recommendations based on user preferences and ratings.

+## Components

+### HomePage

+The HomePage displays a list of restaurants and features a search bar for users to find specific restaurants.
+It also provides navigation options to the LoginPage and RegisterPage for user authentication.

+### LoginPage

+The LoginPage is the starting point for users who want to access additional features of the website, such as leaving comments or rating restaurants on the RestaurantDetailPage.
+It interacts with other components by redirecting to other pages if the user inputs accurate information, which the backend checks.

+### RegisterPage

+The RegisterPage allows new users to create an account to access additional features of the website.
+After successful registration, users are redirected to the LoginPage to log in next time.

+### SearchPage

+The SearchPage displays search results for users based on the input from the search bar on the HomePage.
+Users can view a list of restaurants that match their search criteria.

+### RestaurantDetailPage

+The RestaurantDetailPage provides more in-depth information about a specific restaurant, such as photos, ratings, and reviews.
+Users must log in before they can leave a comment or rate a restaurant on this page.
+The RestaurantDetailPage interacts with other components, such as the LoginPage, to ensure only authenticated users can leave comments or rate restaurants.

 ## Running Instructions